4

 Meals: B,L

-Our tour ends in Las Vegas.
-The hotel offers a free shuttle to the airport.
-NB: If you wish to spend more time in Las Vegas, we are able to book additional nights for you in advance.
+Our tour comes to an end here in the of Las Vegas.
+Our hotel offers a free shuttle to the airport.
+Please coordinate which time is best for you.
+If you wish to spend more time in Las Vegas, we are able to book additional nights for you in advance and we highly recommend that!

 Meals: B